March 9, 2012

 Certificate (1819)

-Over the next seven and a half years the family lived in Monongalia County and Lawrence and Fannie would welcome 3 more girls to the family.
-It wouldn’t be until Feb 1814 when Lawrence finally would decide to continue his journey northward to Stubenville.
+Over the next seven and a half years the Winklers lived in Monongalia County where Lawrence and Fanny would welcome 3 more girls to the family.
+It wouldn’t be until Feb 1814 when Lawrence finally would decide to continue his journey northward to Stubenville, Ohio.

-Lawrence set out with his eldest son John.
+Lawrence traveled to Whiteley Township, PA where he left his wife and children with his father-in-law and set out with eldest son John.
 They took one horse on which to carry provisions and occasionally ride.
 They also drove one cow and calf.
-They crossed the Ohio River at Steubenville, where some of his relatives lived, and where he had expected to locate.
-Not being pleased with the country there, he obtained considerable information about the country farther north, and decided to travel on to Northern Ohio.
+They crossed the Ohio River at Steubenville (about even latitude with Pittsburgh), where he had supposedly expected to locate but was not pleased with what he saw in the land available.

 Winkler Family 1823 Census

-After listening to Jacob’s glowing account of the opportunities available in this unbroken wilderness, the three men set out and together they scouted land overgrown with heavy timber in a location known as East Union, where there were maybe only 2 cabins at the time.
-Lawrence like what he saw and traveled to the local government land office in Canton, OH and purchased property on section 22 in what became known as Green Township, 3 miles west of Orrville.
+After listening to Jacob relay a glowing account of the opportunities available in the "almost unbroken wilderness covered in lush forest", the three men decided to travel on to Northern Ohio.
+When they arrived, they set out together and scouted land overgrown with heavy timber in a part of East Union Township, where there were only 2 cabins nearby at the time.
+Lawrence and Jacob liked what they saw and traveled on to the local government land office in Canton, OH.
+Lawrence purchased property on section 22 in what would become known as Green Township, 3 miles west of Orrville.

 Green Township Land Map (1826)